 Once you’ve finished creating your plan and the linked goals, you are ready to launch it out to your people.
 Click the launch button at the bottom of the wizard, and you will be shown what changes will be made live.
 Even if you haven’t made any changes that need to be launched, you can still click through and communicate your plan.

 You can choose which people you want to receive the communication – by default, anyone with a goal assigned to them as part of these changes will be pre-populated in the list.
-You can also customize the text which will go out as part of the communication.
+You can also customise the text which will go out as part of the communication.

 The communication will be sent both as a notification inside Cascade and by email, assuming you have enabled emails for your instance.
 The email will contain a link which users can click on to access the system and view the new strategic plan.